 Residents are physicians who are receiving additional training after obtaining their doctor of medicine degrees.
 Residents have completed medical school and are gaining additional training in a field of specialized medicine, such as pediatrics or surgery.
 Because of their education and experience, residents can make some decisions regarding patient care and perform minor procedures without direct supervision.
 They generally are overseen by an attending physician.
 Residents may stay in a UW Health residency program for three to seven years, depending upon their specialty.

 Medical students have completed four years of college and are in the process of finishing four years of medical school.
 They are not yet physicians and do not make decisions regarding patient care.
-They may be involved with obtaining laboratory tests and X-ray results for their supervising physicians.
-They may speak with you and convey information to your doctor.
+They might be involved with obtaining laboratory tests and X-ray results for their supervising physicians, and might speak with you and convey information to your doctor.